13 Reasons Why Bloodleaf Plant is Wilting and Drooping Leaves (with Remedies)

 How to fix it

-Do not water on a schedule, Water when the top 1-2 inches of soil dry out but never allow the soil to dry out completely.
+Do not water on a schedule; Water when the top 1-2 inches of soil dry out but never allow the soil to dry out completely for a prolonged period.

 10. Temperature Stress

-Bloodleaf Plant flourish in an average warmth of 18-260C.
-Extreme temperatures will cause stunted growth, wilting and drooping leaves.
+Extreme temperatures due to drafts will cause stunted growth, yellowing, wilting and drooping leaves.

 How to fix it

-Keep the Bloodleaf Plant away from sources of drafts like AC units, Windy doors, hot surfaces, hot vents and others.
+Keep the Bloodleaf Plant away from sources of drafts like AC units, Windy doors, hot surfaces, hot air vents radiators, drafty windows and others to maintain a constantly warm environment.

-Avoid watering with too cold water to prevent cold shock; use room temperature water.
+Avoid consistently watering with too cold water to prevent cold shock; use room temperature water.

 11. Low Humidity

-Bloodleaf Plant requires a humidity of of 55-65% to thrive and for a lush growth.
-Very low humidity will result in dehydration of the leaves causing them to lose their turgidity and therefore wilt and droop.
+Very low humidity will result in dehydration of the leaves, causing them to lose their turgidity, therefore they wilt and droop.

 How to fix it

-To elevate humidity, group the plants together, set the pot on a wet pebble tray or use a cool mist humidifier.
+To elevate humidity for your plant, group the plants together, set the pot on a wet pebble tray or use a cool mist humidifier.

-You can also grow the Bloodleaf Plant in a well-lit bathroom, laundy area and other moist areas in the home.
+You can also grow the plant in a well-lit bathroom, kitchen, laundy area and other moist areas in the home.

 How to fix it